skoleapp/skole-backend/README.md

 - Inherit all models from `SkoleModel` or `TranslatableSkoleModel`.
 - Inherit all managers from `SkoleManager` or `TranslatableSkoleManager`.
 - Inherit all model forms from `SkoleModelForm` or `SkoleUpdateModelForm`.
-- Most mutations should inherit from either `SkoleMutationMixin` or `SkoleDeleteMutationMixin`.
+- Most mutations should inherit from either `SkoleCreateUpdateMutationMixin` or `SkoleDeleteMutationMixin`.

 - Try not to access any "private" names starting with an underscore `_`